-In Calvin, our costs included the evacuation of people from the Samuel de Champlain and Algonquin Park, and the many road repairs, including the Hackenbrook Bridge.
-All of these repairs will wind up costing around a half a million dollars.
-We can borrow the money, but we will still have to pay for the interest.
-And it can take time for the relief funding to be obtained.
-Estimates range from one to two years.
+In Calvin, costs included the evacuation of the Samuel de Champlain and Algonquin Parks, and the many road repairs, including the Hackenbrook Bridge.
+Estimates of these costs is around a half a million dollars.
+It can take over a year to receive relief funding, so we will have to borrow the money.
+We are having trouble arranging the financing because our financial statement now includes a commitment to Cassellholme of over 1 million dollars and we have no assets from Cassellholme.
+And even if we borrow the money, we sill still have to pay the interest

-Our administration staff is working hard to come up with a good solution and our MPP, the Honourable Minister Vic Fedeli, has been involved and is working with CAO Donna Maitland to come to a positive solution.
+Our administration staff is working hard to come up with a good solution and our MPP, the Honourable Minister Vic Fedeli, Municipal Affairs and the Bank has been involved and is working with CAO Donna Maitland to arrive at a positive solution.
 It is a work in progress and our thanks go out to all involved.